dimalypai/mil-masters-thesis-chalmers/docs/report/02_Monads.md

     computation does not want to use any specific effects with this computation, so she can choose the $Identity$ monad as the monad instance in this case.

+{>> I think you should talk about the notion of "running" a monad when you introduce the monads.
+You use the term further down in the text so it's important that you have defined it properly here. <<}

+{>> Also, you need to introduce the operations of each monad here.
+Like "get" and "set" for the state monad.
+You refer to them in the section on monad transformers. <<}

 * The next example is the $State$ monad for stateful computations.
-Since in most functional languages immutability is encouraged by default, the usual technique to deal with mutable state is to pass the state around as function arguments.
+Since in most functional languages immutability is encouraged by default, the usual technique to deal with {== mutable state ==}{>> But the state monad doesn't really give us *mutable* state, does it? <<} is to pass the state around as function arguments.
 One of the possible $State$ monad implementations pretty much makes this technique implicit.
 Here is such an implementation in Haskell: